|Country of Origin||Morocco, Algeria, Libya, Tunisia|

 The United Kennel Club recognized Aidi on July 1, 2006, as a member of the Guardian Dogs.

 Temperament, Behavior, and Personality

 Temperament: The temperament of the Aidi is alert, protective, and loving of their family.
 They are highly protective of their people and properties as the guarding instinct runs in their blood.
-They make excellent watchdogs that will look after the family Aidi are also affectionate and gentle with the family which makes them an excellent family pet.
+They make excellent watchdogs that will look after the family Aidi is also affectionate and gentle with the family which makes it an excellent family pet.

-Training Aidi is not a tough task to do if you are an experienced dog owner that know the way with dogs.
-Aidi is an intelligent dog breed that can catch up with commands and instruction quickly.
+Training Aidi is not a tough task to do if you are an experienced dog owner that knows the way with dogs.
+Aidi is an intelligent dog breed that can catch up with commands and instructions quickly.
 Train them with firmness and consistency.

 Use a positive method of training and reward them with delicious treats and vocal praises.
 This will encourage them and keep them focused on the training session.

 Aidi gets along with children very well due to their loving and friendly nature.
 With family kids, they are loving and protective but while taking them out to interact with other kids, keep them on a leash and introduce them properly.
 Always supervise their interaction with any children closely.

 - The American Kennel Club has not yet recognized Aidi.